pgtipping/Synthalyst/memory-bank/progress.md

   - Removed global style that was increasing font size by 1px
   - Restored original container structure and styling
   - Maintained all other UI improvements

+# Progress - [2025-03-08 21:30:00]

+## What Works

+- **Authentication**: User registration, login, and password reset functionality is fully operational.
+- **JD Developer**: The JD Developer tool is fully functional, allowing users to create, edit, and save job descriptions.
+PDF generation now works correctly in production with the SHA224 crypto module issue fixed.
+- **Training Plan Creator**: The Training Plan Creator is fully functional, allowing users to create, edit, and save training plans.
+PDF generation now works correctly in production with the SHA224 crypto module issue fixed.
+- **Competency Manager**: The Competency Manager tool is operational with basic functionality for creating and managing competency frameworks.
+- **PDF Generation**: PDF generation for JD Developer and Training Plan Creator now works correctly in production with the implementation of a custom PDFRenderer component and proper polyfills for Node.js core modules.

+## What's Left to Build

+- **Competency Manager Enhancements**:

+  - Industry-specific competency suggestions
+  - Visualization options for competency frameworks
+  - Improved framework management features
+  - Integration with JD Developer and Training Plan Creator

+- **Premium Features**:
+  - AI-powered competency gap analysis
+  - Personalized training recommendations
+  - Advanced reporting and analytics
+  - Team-based competency management

+## Current Status

+- **JD Developer and Training Plan Creator**: Fixed critical production issue with PDF generation related to the SHA224 crypto module.
+Implemented a custom PDFRenderer component to handle PDF generation with proper error handling.
+Both features are now fully functional in production.

+- **Competency Manager**: Currently enhancing the standalone competency manager with industry-specific suggestions, visualization options, and improved framework management features.

+## Known Issues

+- **Competency Manager**:

+  - Limited industry-specific competency suggestions
+  - Basic visualization options for competency frameworks
+  - Limited integration with other tools

+- **Performance**:
+  - Large competency frameworks may experience slight loading delays
+  - PDF generation for very large documents may be slow